-14. Related Party Transactions
+16. Related Party Transactions

-As of June 30, 2022, the Company had \$9.6 million of convertible promissory notes and embedded warrants with entities in which a member of the Company's board of directors is an officer of the entity and has a financial interest in the entity ("affiliated entities"), classified as a current liability on the condensed consolidated balance sheet at that time.
-The convertible promissory notes and embedded warrants due to a related party were converted into shares of common stock in the Company during the nine months ended March 31, 2023.
-As of March 31, 2023, the Company has no convertible promissory notes and embedded warrants balance due to a related party.
+The Company has certain convertible promissory notes and embedded warrants with entities in which a member of the Company's board of directors is an officer of the entity and has a financial interest in the entity ("affiliated entities").
+As of June 30, 2022, \$9,566 of the Company's convertible promissory notes and embedded warrants balance is due to a related party, all of which are due within 12 months.
+The convertible promissory notes and embedded warrants converted into shares of common stock during the three months ended September 30, 2022.
 Refer to Note 7 for further details.

-During the nine months ended March 31, 2023, the Company received an equity investment of \$1.0 million from an investor in exchange for 133,133 shares in the Company.
-Refer to Note 9 for further details.

-Additionally, during the nine months ended March 31, 2023, the Company granted 1,200,000 of RSUs to a director and the current interim CEO of the Company with a grant date fair value of \$4.56 per RSU.
-Refer to Note 11 for further details.
+During the three months ended September 30, 2022, the Company received an equity investment of \$1,000 from an investor in exchange for 133,333 shares in the Company.
+Refer to Note 10 for further details.
+In addition, the Company granted 1,200,000 of RSUs to a director of the Company with a grant date fair value of \$4.56 per RSU.
+Refer to Note 12 for further details.

-15. Subsequent Events
+17. Subsequent Events